coop152/obsidian-vaults/Algorithms and Data Structures (26120)/Semester 2/Minimum Spanning Trees.md

 			D.union(u, v)  # join the two sets in the disjoint set structure return A
 ```
+In plain English (and disregarding the concrete implementation using a disjoint set):
+1. Make an empty set that will hold edges.
+This represents the resulting MST.
+2. Sort the edges in the graph in ascending order of weight
+3. For each edge, starting with the one of least weight, consider if you can add that edge to the MST without introducing a cycle.
+If you can, add it to the set.
+4. When you have considered every edge, the algorithm is complete.
+Return the set representing the MST.

 For a worked example, watch **the end of the second video in the MST week**.
 #### Complexity
 Depends on the implementation of the disjoint-set data structure.
 As long as path-compression and union-by-rank heuristics are used, it will be $O(|E|log|V|)$.